 Some vendors reduced the costs to make this technology available to all different sized businesses.
 Voice enabling can be applied to all processes and departments – from receiving to shipping and returns – for better inventory control and increased productivity.
 These systems have quick install times, require no IT or modifications to your WMS, don’t require extensive training and have a fast ROI – as quickly as four to six months.
 Do your due diligence though, because not all voice applications are created equal.

-Third party fulfillment (3PF) isn’t for everyone.
+Using a third-party logistics provider (3PL) isn’t for everyone.
 Many of our clients believe they can do fulfillment cheaper and with higher quality themselves.
-However, we have seen good experiences from 3PF at costs competitive with internal costs.
-Using a 3PF partner means capital isn’t tied up in new facilities and systems.
-For smaller companies 3PF lets management concentrate on marketing and merchandising functions essential to sustain growth.
-When you need to increase warehousing, storage or order throughput, look at 3PF as an option.
+However, we have seen good experiences from 3PL at costs competitive with internal costs.
+Using a 3PL partner means capital isn’t tied up in new facilities and systems.
+For smaller companies 3PL lets management concentrate on marketing and merchandising functions essential to sustain growth.
+When you need to increase warehousing, storage or order throughput, look at 3PL as an option.

 The investment in new order management, enterprise wide or WMS systems is something that companies do only every 5-10 years because of the investment and implementation time frame.
 A SaaS subscription model provides an option for acquiring a new system at a lower cost.
 However it’s important to understand the SaaS costs long term vs. the one-time purchase and annual support of traditional systems.
 Also compare the detail of warehousing function in SaaS WMS.
 You generally find more effective warehouse functions which can decrease costs and improve service.